vasilakisfil/Introspected-REST/README.md

 On the other hand, the data-driven APIs, are more generic and facilitate any application to request the data optimized (in the framework of the API's capabilities) for its use case.
-Being able to specify your application's needs when requesting data from an API is crucial, especially if your business depends on the adoptability of your API.
+Being able to specify our application's needs when requesting data from an API is crucial, especially if our business depends on the adoptability of our API.

 For the following subsections, we will mostly focus in the generic data APIs, however most of the things mentioned here can also be applied in a specialized or UI-driven API.